Binjour

 The Binjour Plateau is renowned throughout the North Burnett for its fertile soils and productive farming, with beef cattle, dairy, and horticulture key to the local economy.
 The Burnett Highway, which passes through the locality, connects Binjour to Gayndah in the south and Mundubbera approximately 35 kilometres to the north-west, both of which provide essential services including shops, schools, and medical facilities.
 Binjour Plateau State School provides local primary education, and the Binjour Bowls Club serves as a community social hub.
 The broader North Burnett Region offers a classic Queensland country lifestyle with a strong agricultural identity and a welcoming rural community.

-Binjour falls under postcode 4625 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Callide electorate.
+Binjour falls under postcode 4625 and is governed by the North Burnett Council (Local Government Area).
+For federal elections, residents vote in the electorate of Flynn, while state elections fall under the Callide electorate.

 📍 Location